-Ms. Kolmsee holds degrees in Process and Energy Engineering from Technical University of Berlin (Germany), and in Industrial Engineering from Ecole des Mines de St. Étienne (France) as well as a Master of Business Administration from INSEAD (France, Singapore).
+She holds degrees in Process- and Energy Engineering from Technical University of Berlin (Germany), in Industrial Engineering from Ecole des Mines de St.Etienne (France) and a Master of Business Administration from INSEAD (France, Singapore).

-She started her career in consultancy with A.T.
-Kearney in 1997 and then joined Ericsson in Germany, in the international sales area.
+After beginning her career in consulting with the firm AT.
+Kearney in 1997, she later joined Ericsson in Germany in an international sales role.
 Following that she joined the private equity company Arques AG in 2003, where she became the CFO of a portfolio company, Completel, a telecom operator.
 Later she became the CFO of Arques AG, before joining a new portfolio company, SKW Stahl-Metallurgie AG, a specialty chemicals company in 2004.
 She became CEO of SKW and after 2 years she took the company public on the German stock exchange.
-Ines left SKW after almost 10 years as CEO in order to join EWE AG, a large German utility company as their CTO/COO in 2015.
-From 2017 to 2020 she was member of the executive board of Aperam SA, a stainless steel producer in Luxembourg, taking responsibility for downstream activities, sales and the supply chain.
+Ines left SKW after almost 10 years as CEO to join EWE AG, a large German utility company as their CTO/COO in 2015.
+From 2017 to 2020 she was member of the executive board of Aperam SA, a stainless-steel producer in Luxemburg, assuming the responsibility for the downstream activities, the sales as well as the supply chain.

-Currently she is partner in Matterwave Ventures, a venture capital fund specialised in industrial technology.
+Currently she is managing partner in Matterwave Ventures, a venture capital fund specialized in industrial tech.